 The amount of work to prepare a Real Property Report varies between properties.
 Lot size and shape, number of buildings, natural features, age and availability of the property boundary information all affect the cost.

 A Real Property Report is only a small portion of your total property investment and may help you avoid costly problems in the future.

 A Real Property Report does not include replacement of any property corner posts or markers.
 Arrangements can be made to have property boundaries visibly marked on the ground.
 It is most economical to have this additional service performed at the time of the survey.

 What Should a Survey Cost?

 The cost of a survey can vary widely.
 Cost can depend on lot size, location, time of year and property features.
-However, an estimate can usually be obtained over the phone.
-Review Association By-Laws Section 12 SUGGESTED GUIDELINE FOR A MINIMUM SCALE OF FEES
+However, an estimate can usually be obtained over the phone by calling a Surveyor in your area.

 Why should I have my property corners marked?